liamhays/hpex/README.md

 The serial port box is also just a standard entry box, and you can type any port you want to use.
-The Refresh All button will rescan for serial ports.
+The Refresh All button will rescan for serial ports, in addition to reloading the contents of each listbox.

 ## Transferring files
 To copy a file, simply drag and drop it from one window to another.
-You can also press `Ctrl-S` to send the selected local file, and `Ctrl-G` to get the selected remote file.
-Ctrl-G only works if HPex is connected over Kermit.
+You can also press `Ctrl-S` to send the selected local file, and `Ctrl-G` to get the selected remote file. `Ctrl-G` only works if HPex is connected over Kermit.
 Note that you cannot drag a local directory onto the calculator filebox, but you can copy a calculator directory onto the computer.

-You can send files with Kermit even if you aren't connected to the calculator.
+You can also send files with Kermit even if you aren't connected to the calculator's Kermit server.

 When you drop a file, a small dialog opens:

 ![The dialog shown as a file is sent](manual_photos/transfer_window.png)

-If the file is a binary HP object, HPex will calculate the size and checksum of the object.
+If the file you want to send is a binary HP object, HPex will calculate the size and checksum of the object.
 I need to point out that the code to do this is not mine.
 It is my own Python translation of the C source from the program `TASC`, by Jonathan T. Higa, on Joe Horn's Goodies Disk #7.
 I took the checksum-calculating part and converted it to Python.

+If the file you want to send is an ASCII HP object, HPex will parse the `%%HP` header and inform you in the same dialog.

 Press Cancel to cancel the file transfer operation.
 Remember that if you're receiving a file from the calculator over Kermit, no progress